lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_14_0.png.jpg"
-   figcaption="Figure 4.
-Segmentation of the objects in the three original images using edge detection and binary fill of wholes.
+   caption="Segmentation of the objects in the three original images using edge detection and binary fill of wholes.
 Segmentation maps are overlayed with objects, while the bounding boxes used to delimit each object was extracted as a property in <code>regionprops_table</code>." %}

 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_14_1.png.jpg"
-   figcaption="Figure 5.
-Histograms of areas detected from objects in each input image." %}
+   caption="Histograms of areas detected from objects in each input image." %}

 A simple way to count objects based on their overall area is to use histograms.
 Fig. 5 illustrate this application over each image.
 In the first, forms are separated into two similar groups: